ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer

-\begin{enumerate} \item To the best of our knowledge, it is the first attempt to accomplish the unification of the network architecture for diverse bi-source dense prediction tasks. \item We build a complementary transformer, ComPtr, by deconstructing the complementarity property of tasks into two aspects: consistency and difference, which effectively enhances global feature interaction and narrows the gaps among multiple tasks. \item A novel proxy prototype bridging strategy is proposed to construct the aggregation-diffusion attention mechanism, which helps to improve and simplify the global information propagation process. \item ComPtr achieves state-of-the-art performance on several challenging dataset benchmarks of five representative tasks.\footnote{It is necessary to emphasize that \textbf{our core objective is to design a simple yet efficient unified architecture for diverse bi-source dense prediction tasks, rather than building an optimal solution for a specific task}.
-More details can be seen in Sec.~\ref{sec:bisourcetask} and Tab.~\ref{tab:task}.} \end{enumerate}
+{Our main contributions can be summarized as follows}: \begin{enumerate} \item To the best of our knowledge, it is the first attempt to accomplish the unification of the network architecture for diverse bi-source dense prediction tasks. \item We build a simple yet effective complementary transformer, ComPtr, by deconstructing the complementarity property of tasks into two aspects: consistency and difference, which enhances global feature interaction and narrows the gaps among multiple tasks. \item A novel proxy prototype bridging strategy is proposed to construct the aggregation-diffusion attention mechanism, which helps to improve and simplify the global information propagation process. \item ComPtr achieves state-of-the-art performance on several challenging dataset benchmarks of five representative and distinctive tasks. \end{enumerate}